youyanggu/covid19_projections/donate.md

 ---
 ## Help support an unbiased, rigorous, data-driven approach to COVID-19

 ### **February 2021 Update:** Thank you for your interest in donating to my project.
-I am very grateful to have reached my fundraising goal - we had over 600 donors!
+I am very grateful to have reached my fundraising goal - we raised $50k from over 600 donors!
 If you are still interested in donating, I kindly request that you consider a donation to your [local food bank](https://www.feedingamerica.org/find-your-local-foodbank), [GiveDirectly](https://www.givedirectly.org/), or [Stop Asian Hate](https://donate.givedirect.org/?cid=14711).

 *covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
 Since April, I have volunteered thousands of hours of my time to making sure that people have the best data and model possible to make informed decisions.